ing-bank/baker/docs/archive/execution-semantics.md

 ### Interaction with precodition (OR)

-Events that are grouped in an OR combinator for an interaction output a token to the same place.

-Therefor when one of them fires the condition for the transition to fire is met.
+Events that are grouped in an OR combinator for an interaction output a token to the same place, therefor when one of them fires the condition for the transition to fire is met.

 ![](RecipeCompiler-draw.io-ORPrecondition.svg)